ember-learn/cli-guides/guides/basic-use/cli-commands.md

 ### What it does
 <!--alex disable failed-->
 `ember test` runs all of the tests found in the `tests` folder of the app.
 By default, it runs all the tests once and displays the results.
 We'll see things like syntax errors, linting problems, deprecations, and failed assertions in the command line output.
+To instead watch tests in the browser as they run, visit `http://localhost:4200/tests` while the local server is running with `ember serve`.

 By default, these tests are run in Headless Chrome.
 What headless means is, we won't see the visual output of the browser, but it's running them in a Chrome environment.
 This makes the test suite faster.
-To watch tests in the browser as they run, visit `http://localhost:4200/tests` while the local server is running.

-### Example
+### Example use

 To make tests re-run as we change files, we could use the `--server` option: